Lamiya-56/socar-refining-pbi-dashboard/README.md

 ## 📈 Dashboard Structure

 1. **Main Dashboard:** High-level overview of production, safety, and workforce.
-2. **Cost Analysis (Xərclər üzrə):** Deep dive into operational expenditures and supplier performance.
+2. **Cost Analysis:** Deep dive into operational expenditures and supplier performance.
 3. **Process Efficiency:** Analysis of how different processing units perform relative to their efficiency goals.